 Andre Reed set season career highs with 90 receptions in 1994, ten touchdowns in 1991, and 1,312 receiving yards in 1989.
 A tribute to his incredible physical durability, Andre Reed played in 234 NFL games between 1985 and 2000, the 59th most games played by any player in NFL history, including players in less physically demanding positions, such as kickers and punters.

-On February 1st, 2014 Andre Reed was elected into the Pro Football Hall of Fame.
+On February 1st, 2014 Andre Reed was elected into the Pro Football Hall of Fame and inducted on August 2nd in Canton Ohio.